TDeepanshPandey/Terraform_GCP/README.md

 **Service Account:** It is used to authenticate the Terraform with GCP.
 It is a JSON file that contains the credentials.
 Better to use for application to application interaction.

+- Even with Owner role, we need Storage Admin role to add items to bucket.

 ### Folder Description
 - first-tf-script: Contains the first terraform script to create a local file.